Aasif Sheikh

 Aasif Sheikh (born 11 November 1964) is an Indian film, stage, and television actor.
 He played the role of Prince Ajay Singh in Hum Log, India's first daily soap opera.
 He has appeared in numerous Bollywood films and TV serials and is well known for his roles in series like Yes Boss, which ran from 1999 to 2009, and the sitcom Bhabiji Ghar Par Hain!, one of the longest running Indian comedy sitcoms.

 On 19 October 2021, he was acknowledged by the World Book of Records, London, for performing more than 300 different characters in a single running television show, Bhabiji Ghar Par Hain!.

 Personal life

 Sheikh was born on 11 November 1964 in New Delhi, India.
 He attended Saint Anthony's School.
 He spent his childhood school breaks in Varanasi, Uttar Pradesh.
-He then initially enrolled for a Bachelor of Arts degree in English Honours, then turned in Khalsa College, Delhi to Hotel Management, but soon dropped to pursue theatre.
+He initially enrolled for a Bachelor of Arts degree in English Honours, then turned in Khalsa College, Delhi to Hotel Management, but soon dropped out to pursue theatre.
 He is the Alumni of Aligarh Muslim University.
 He married Zeba Sheikh (Nigar) in 1989, with whom he has two children, daughter, Maryam Nastasia, born 1990, and son, Alyjah Iman, born 1995.